 Two years and two major updates later, Windows 10 is mostly the OS I want it to be.
-It's fast, stable, and the recent Creators Update included .
+It's fast, stable, and the recent Creators Update included a lot of small changes we liked.
 But search—a feature I use every day—still annoys the hell out of me.
 The Windows 10 Creators Update did nothing to improve Windows 10's basic file system search results, which will on occasion omit program results for no obvious reason, bury its own menus, and default to searching the internet with a browser I don't use instead of surfacing one of my own files.
 These failings are a daily reminder that Microsoft's search priorities and my search priorities are not identical.

 Part of the problem is that Microsoft is focused on integrating Cortana deeper and deeper into its operating system.
 I'll admit I'm old fashioned when it comes to how I use my desktop PC—I have no interest in using a 'personal assistant' like Cortana to keep my calendar, send emails, set up reminders, or curate the news.
 When I want to read the news, I go to the New York Times.
 When I want to set up a task to complete, I use Asana.
 When I want to send an email, I use Gmail in my browser.
 I think the real problem is less being old fashioned, and more that I already have specialized tools or preferences for doing the kinds of tasks Cortana can handle, and I don't solve most of those problem with Microsoft services.

 When I hit the Windows key and start typing, there's one thing I want Microsoft's help with: getting to my files as quickly as possible.
 Windows 10 has some problems with that.